Capstone-Projects-2024-Spring/project-smartweights/documentation/docs/system-architecture/sequence-diagrams.md

 ```

-### Use Case 10: - Virtual Pet Customization
+### Use Case 9: - Virtual Pet Customization
 A user wants to customize their virtual pet.

-1. The user taps on the Virtual Pet button.
+1. The user taps on the Customize button found on the pet page.
 2. The user can tap an inventory button to look at what they currently have equipped/own.
 3. The user will then select any costume/accessory they want to equip for their pet.
 4. The user will see their pet change according to the costumes/accessories they picked.